UST-EDMM/edmm/edmm-instance/readme.md

 ```

-Now, run the following four commands to configure the PostgreSQL database to use it with PuppetDB:
+Now, run the following four commands to configure the PostgreSQL database to use it with PuppetDB.
+When prompted, enter `puppetdb` as password.

 ```shell script
 sudo -u postgres sh